 There are various methods that can be used to produce juicy and flavorful pork.
 Some methods work better than others on different cuts of meat.
 There are two basic methods: dry heat and moist heat.
 Dry heat is most often used on cuts that are naturally tender, such as bacon, chops, steaks, loin roasts, and tenderloins.
 Moist Heat is most often used on cuts that are less tender, such as ribs, shoulder cubes and boneless Boston butt roasts.
 Each method has many different techniques that can be used, which may be determined by the recipe or by the personal preference of the person doing the cooking.
-Shown below are the most common methods used, some of the cuts best cooked using these methods, and basic instructions on each.
 Keep in mind that there are many good techniques for accomplishing these cooking methods.
+Shown below is information and some basic cooking instructions for roasting, one of the most common cooking methods used for pork.
+To see information and instructions on other cooking methods and cooking techniques, select one of the topics above.

 Roasting is a dry heat cooking method which is a popular choice for large tender cuts of meat.
 Roasting, which is basically the same method of cooking as baking, is often used when preparing cuts such as Boston butt roasts, picnic roasts, fresh ham roasts, smoked ham roasts, crown roasts, loin roasts, tenderloins, and ribs.
 Cuts that do not have natural marbling can benefit from barding of the meat to provide the necessary fat for flavor and to help moisten the meat while it is cooking.
 Marinating the meat before roasting or basting it with meat juices throughout the cooking time will also help produce tender and juicy meat.
 Roasting is a good method to use when preparing a meal where other dishes have to be made before serving the meal.
 It generally consists of a longer cooking time than other methods and needs little attention during the cooking period.
 This leaves time for preparing other dishes.